 Communication 1 2 3 4 5 1.
-Student explains the procedure to the patient in a concise manner and - - U • U communicates/responds to patients in a polite and respectful manner.
+Student explains the procedure to the patient in a concise manner and ı communicates/responds to patients in a polite and respectful manner.
 2. Communicates with physicians in a polite and respectful manner.
 1 2 3 4 5 3.
 Communicates effectively with staff in a polite and respectful manner.
 1 2 3 4 5 4.
-Communicates and responds to patients in a polite and respectful 1 2 3 4 5 manner. - - • - e 5.
-Student demonstrates a desire for success and accepts constructive 1 2 3 4 5 feedback. - - - Patient Care 1.
+Communicates and responds to patients in a polite and respectful manner.
+1 2 3 4 5 5.
+Student demonstrates a desire for success and accepts constructive feedback.
+1 2 3 4 5 Patient Care 1.
 Student demonstrates complete patient care skills.
 1 2 3 4 5 2.
-Student is cognizant of patient comfort and responds to patient 1 2 3 4 5 requests in a timely basis.
-3, Student maintains a clean area and follows guidelines for standard 1 2 3 4 5 precautions. .
-Equipment Operation 1.
-Student is able to manipulate tubes/tables in all rooms in an efficient 1 2 3 4 5 manner.
-2. Student demonstrates knowledge of various machine functions (fluoro, 1 2 3 4 5 tomo, radiographic).
-Radiation Protection 1.
+Student is cognizant of patient comfort and responds to patient requests in a timely basis.
+1 2 3 4 5 3, Student maintains a clean area and follows guidelines for standard precautions.
+1 2 3 4 5 Equipment Operation Student is able to manipulate tubes/tables in all rooms in an efficient manner.
+1 2 3 4 5 Student demonstrates knowledge of various machine functions (fluoro tomo, radiographic). ,1 2 3 4 5 Radiation Protection 1.
 Student uses gonadal shielding when appropriate.
 1 2 3 4 5 2.
-Student inquires about possible pregnancy when patient is within child 1 2 3 4 5 bearing age.
-3. Student uses collimation when possible.
+Student inquires about possible pregnancy when patient is within child bearing age.
+1 2 3 4 5 3.
+Student uses collimation when possible.
 1 2 3 4 5 4.
 Student provides/wears protective lead apparel when appropriate.
 1 2 3 4 5 Patient Positioning 1.
 Student is able to properly position patients for routine exams.
-1 2 3 4 2.
-Student is able to assess when patient's condition will necessitate an 1 2 3 4 adjustment from routine guidelines (Scoliosis, etc.).
-3. Student uses appropriate props such as sponges, sandbags, etc. to 1 2 3 4 3.
+1 2 4 1 2 3 4 2.
+Student is able to assess when patient's condition will necessitate ar adjustment from routine guidelines (Scoliosis, etc.).
+1 2 3 4 3.
 Student uses appropriate props such as sponges, sandbags, etc. to maintain patient position.
-4. Student demonstrates confidence in his/her clinical abilities.
-1 2 3 4
+1 2 3 4 4.
+Student demonstrates confidence in his/her clinical abilities.
+1 2 3 4 - -